rhomobile/rhomobile-docs/eb/en/edge/api/signature.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

 The width of the signature capture area in pixels.
 Not applicable to fullscreen signature capture area.
 ####Params
 <p><strong>Default:</strong> 200</p>
 ####Access
 <ul><li><i class="icon-book"></i>Class: This property can only be accessed via the API class object. <ul><li><code>Rho.Signature.width</code> </li></ul></li></ul>

+##Remarks

+###Fullscreen and In-line

+                        The signature capture feature can work in two visual modes, Fullscreen and In-line.
+The fullscreen variant has buttons to capture, clear and cancel the signature capture box, so the methods: "clear", "hide", "capture" don't need to be used.
+Whereas with the in-line signature capture, there are no such buttons so these will have to be designed into the app itself.

+###Parameters which clear the signature

+                        The signature capture area is designed to be set up prior to capturing the signature, as such the following parameters will clear any current signature: "width", "height", "penColor", "bgColor".

+###Page Navigation

+                        In Android, the state of the signature will not be cleared on page navigation whereas in Windows, the state of the signature is cleared.

+###Persistent Behaviour

+                        While using "takeFullScreen" method, if we press Home button and re-launch the application the state won't be persisted in Android platform.

+##Examples

+###Capture signature to file (fullscreen) and display it in a view

+In order to capture a signature in fullscreen mode you need to

+In the view, we have an img element to display the captured signature and a JavaScript function to update it
+<pre class='CodeRay'><code>

+&lt;div data-role="page"&gt;

+  &lt;div data-role="header" data-position="in-line"&gt;
+    &lt;h1&gt;Captured signature&lt;/h1&gt;
+  &lt;/div&gt;

+  &lt;div data-role="content"&gt;
+    &lt;img id="signature-image" src="&lt;%= @signature %&gt;"&gt;
+  &lt;/div&gt;

+  &lt;script type="text/javascript"&gt;
+    function updateSignature(signature) {
+      $("#signature-image").attr('src',signature);
+    }
+  &lt;/script&gt;

+&lt;/div&gt;

+</code></pre>

+###Set signature capture properties

+Several properties affect the appearance of the signature capture functionality.
+You can set their values before showing the capture interface:
+<pre class='CodeRay'><code>

+// Change fullscreen from true (default) to false
+// Change background color from white (default) to black
+// Change pen color from blue (default) to white Rho::Signature.show ({:fullScreen =&gt; false, :bgColor =&gt; "#000000", :penColor =&gt; "#FFFFFF"});

+</code></pre>

+###Capture as DataURI

+By default, the Signature API returns the capture as an image.
+If you prefer a DataURI representation of the signature, use the "outputFormat" property
+<pre class='CodeRay'><code>

+Rho.Signature.takeFullScreen({outputFormat : "dataUri"}, signature_callback)

+</code></pre>